smartnsoft/StarsKit/README.md

 The main feature of the library is to **simply use static or dynamic (remote) configuration to show native or custom app rating screen**.

 If the user chooses a negative rate, he will be redirected to the **feedback screen**.
-If the user chooses a positive rate, he will be redirected to the **Store review sreen**.
+If the user chooses a positive rate, he will be redirected to the **Store review screen**.

-You and only you choose what to do when the user choose to give a feedback, like:
+You and only you choose what to do when the user chooses to give a feedback, like:

 - send an e-mail
 - launch your own feedback screen

 It's the same when the user chooses to rate the app:

-- redirect the user on the AppStore review page
+- redirect the user to the AppStore review page
 - call a custom analytics

 ### Native StoreKit screen